Calgary Flames said they would have put $275 million into a new arena - Red Deer Advocate

 The Edmonton Arena Corporation headed by Oilers owner Daryl Katz committed $137.8 million to those two elements.

 The city contributed $81 million and planned to raise $170 million via a CRL.
-The city also threw in another $125 million to be paid back via a ticket surcharge.
+The city also threw in another $125 million to be paid back via a ticket surchage.